ILLGrenoble/visa-image-template-example/README.md

 We use a pre-processing library called packme to generate the json manifest files used by Packer from simplified yaml.
 This also alows us to more easily build images from inherited components.

+## Features

+The virtual machine image created by these templates is a very simple data analysis machine used for demonstration purposed.
+The main features  demonstrated are as follows:

+- Guacamole/XRDP installation
+- Automatic connection to remote desktops (XRDP) using the VISA PAM module
+- Custom application installation
+- JupyterLab integration using conda environments
+- Custom background and welcom message
+- Power management modifications

+For a production environment you will probably need to look at
+- Integration to LDAP or other authentication systems
+- Access to network home directories
+- Access to scientific data
+- Adding more data analysis applications
+- Configuration of NTP servers

 ## Installation

 ###  Cloning the repository